 What can I expect from using NET?

 The goal is to provide treatment that alleviates human suffering.
 NET practitioners are able to work within the flexible structure of the Home Run Formula model — using whatever “tool” they determine is best — to help patients with stress-related conditions.
 The end product of a successful treatment is a patient who is less stressed and more neurologically integrated.
+Click here to see the official NET-Brochure.

 Is Neuro Emotional Technique the same as traditional therapy?